About — Gray Hairs and Glory

 If you have sincerely prayed this prayer, welcome to the family of God!

 Thank you for visiting!
 This ministry exists to encourage hearts, strengthen faith, and walk with you through life’s journey with grace and hope.
-I write, pray, tend souls, and mentor as God leads — and your partnership makes it possible.
+I write and pray as God leads.